 90 or more credits / 6 or more quarters completed at time of application

 BIOL 180, 200, 220 (15) Introductory Biology with labs

 CHEM 142, 152, 162, CHEM 237, 238, 241 OR

 CHEM 142, 152, CHEM 223, 224, 241 OR

 CHEM 142, 152, CHEM 220 General and Organic Chemistry (choose one sequence)

 The application opens 4 weeks before the application deadline.
-The upcoming application windows are:
+The upcoming application windows for entry to the following quarters are: